Rain Temple: Musical style, writing, and composition

-Along with other vaporwave releases such as the previously mentioned Birth of a New Day and most of HKE's albums, Rain Temple is one of the first vaporwave releases to also present ambient characteristics in its composition, such as rain, as the album's name suggests.
-In an interview with the website Neon Dystopia, HKE compares both albums, stating that, although Birth of a New Day is the greatest album he was ever involved in, Rain Temple is, in his opinion, much more involving, dramatic, and cinematic, adding that the initial plan was to not make a "Birth of a New Day pt.
+In an interview with the website Neon Dystopia, HKE compares both Birth of a New Day and Rain Temple, stating that, although Birth of a New Day is the greatest album he was ever involved in, Rain Temple is, in his opinion, much more involving, dramatic, and cinematic, adding that the initial plan was to not make a "Birth of a New Day pt.
 2," which Rain Temple "certainly didn’t end up being."
 In this interview, he further demonstrated the thoughts and emotions that motivate him and Telepath to continue the 2814 project, which are, in his own words, "life, the universe, the dreams, and the entities beyond our perception."
 On an interview for Bandcamp Daily, HKE revealed that he wanted to produce an album about "a sacred place away from our current reality... a reality we can’t perceive with our limited senses."

-Most of Rain Temples tracks feature short, 5-30 second melodies, looped over for lengths ranging from 6 to 11 minutes, a technique also employed in the duo's previous album and one that strongly resembles William Basinski's critically acclaimed ambient release The Disintegration Loops.
 O'Neal states that it is unclear whether Rain Temple may be classified as vaporwave, an uncertainty caused by the rigorous definitions applied by artists such as James Ferraro or Saint Pepsi.
 HKE himself does not classify it as vaporwave, but instead as "dream music"; in an interview with Tiny Mix Tapes, HKE states that it's better not to worry about what exactly is vaporwave as it is of little importance in his opinion, adding that vaporwave isn't a music genre but rather an artistic concept that can be evoked within music.
 He further points out he likes to call his music "dream music" simply because it is an easier term to make sense of.